benchhub/benchhub/doc/roadmap.md

 - have the whole stuff running?....
 - it's already week 5 ... but I got nothing, except a bunch of survey (as usual)
   - got a lot of achievement on steam though ...
+- manually setup the machine and database (might just locally using docker)
+- run the benchmark and collect the result to database

 Week 6